ahmedssabir/Textual-Visual-Semantic-Dataset/README.md

-Modern image captaining relies heavily on extracting knowledge, from images such as objects, to capture the concept of static story inthe image.
-In this paper, we propose a textual visual context dataset for captioning, where the publicly available dataset COCO Captions [(Lin et al., 2014)](https://arxiv.org/pdf/1405.0312.pdf) has been extended with information about the scene (such as objects in the image).
-Since this information has textualform, it can be used to leverage any NLP task, such as text similarity or semantic relation methods, into captioning systems, either as anend-to-end training strategy or a post-processing based approach.
+Modern image captaining relies heavily on extracting knowledge, from images such as objects, to capture the concept of static story in the image.
+In this paper, we propose a textual visual context dataset for image captioning, where the publicly available dataset COCO Captions
+[(Lin et al., 2014)](https://arxiv.org/pdf/1405.0312.pdf) has been extended with information about the scene (such as objects in the image).
+Since this information has textual form, it can be used to leverage any NLP task, such as text similarity or semantic relation methods, into captioning systems, either as anend-to-end training strategy or a post-processing based approach.

 This repository contains the  implementation of the paper  [Visual Semantic Relatedness Dataset for Image Captioning]().